nspcc-dev/neofs-spec/01-arch/04-object_split.md

   At this point, all the information about the object under split is known.
 Hence, the last part contains not only the `first` and `previous` fields, but also the `ObjectID` of the original large object in its `parent` field, signed `ObjectID` in `parent_signature` and original object's `Header` in `parent_header`.

 * Link object \
   There are special "Link objects" that have the same common `first` field, but also contain original object's `ObjectID` in `parent` field, its signature in `parent_signature`, original object's `Header` in `parent_header` and a list of all the object parts' IDs paired with their sizes encoded in the payload.
-Link objects help to speed up the large object reconstruction and `HEAD` requests processing.
+Link objects help to speed up large object reconstruction and `HEAD` request processing.
 If a Link object is lost, the original large object still will be reconstructed from its parts, but it will require more actions from NeoFS nodes.

 All the split hierarchy objects may be physically stored on different nodes.
 During reconstruction, at first the link object or the last part object will be found.
 If it's a HEAD request, the link object or the last part object will have all the information required to return the original large object's HEAD response.
 For a GET request, the payload will be taken from part objects listed in the Link object's payload.
 As they are ordered, it will be possible to begin streaming the payload as soon as the first part object becomes available.
 If a Link object is lost, some additional time will be spent on reconstructing the list from `split.previous` header fields.